 Redcentric plc’s primary focus is the provision of IT managed services to the private and public sector, mainly in the United Kingdom.
 We are the parent company of the “Redcentric Group”, which is made up of the following group trading companies:

-The Redcentric Group has a combined annual turnover of £87.5 million.
+The Redcentric Group has a combined annual turnover of £93.3 million.

-Our mission is to deliver agile, available and assured IT solutions that help organisations succeed, with a client base is predominantly in the United Kingdom, and in both the public and private sectors.
+Our mission is to deliver agile, available and assured IT solutions that help organisations succeed, with a client base that is predominantly in the United Kingdom, and in both the public and private sectors.
 Our range of services includes network provision and management, cloud services, IT security, managed services and also extends to the provision of professional services, both standalone and linked to wider projects with our customers.

 Modern slavery is a crime and a gross violation of fundamental human rights.
 It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person’s liberty by another in order to exploit them for personal or commercial gain.
 We have a zero-tolerance approach to modern slavery and are committed to ensuring that there is no slavery or human trafficking in our supply chain or in any part of our business.
-Our anti-slavery and human trafficking policy reflects our commitment to acting ethically and with integrity in all our business relationship and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking are not taking place anywhere in our supply chains.
+Our anti-slavery and human trafficking policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking are not taking place anywhere in our supply chains.